D-LiFT: Improving LLM-based Decompiler Backend via Code Quality-driven Fine-tuning: Introduction

-Unfortunately, our analysis of these state-of-the-art, LLM-based decompiled code improvement methods shows significant limitations.
-For LLM4Decompile, our study (detailed in \Cref{baselineselect}) reveals that, even when the original decompiled code is error-free, new errors are found in 93.2\% of its generated functions.
-For DeGPT, its semantic correctness check is non‑deterministic and does not enhance the LLM’s inherent capability to generate more accurate decompiled code.
-Moreover, our investigation uncovers a unique challenge, multiple valid ground truth possibilities, in improving LLMs for decompilation, as detailed in \Cref{designchallenge}.~\looseness=-1
+Unfortunately, applying LLMs to improve decompiled code may introduce inaccuracy.
+For instance, \Cref{fig:introcode} in the Appendix shows how GPT-o4-mini~\cite{openai2024gpt4ocard} can easily introduce semantic errors.
+Furthermore, our analysis of the above state-of-the-art LLM-based methods for decompiled code improvement also shows significant limitations in preserving the original semantics.
+For LLM4Decompile, our study (detailed in \Cref{baselineselect}) reveals that, even when the input is error-free, new errors are found in 93.2\% of the functions generated by its LLM.
+For DeGPT, it cannot enhance the LLM's capability to generate more accurate decompiled code, since it only provides a non-deterministic semantic check after inference.
+These findings show a clear need for a more rigorous, LLM-driven decompiled-code enhancement pipeline, one that incorporates a novel training paradigm to produce smarter models and a rigorous inference-time accuracy check to ensure high-readability and semantics-preserving outputs.

+Hence, we propose \sys \footnote{``\sys'' reflects the decompilation pipeline with a ``\textbf{D}ecompiler'' front-end and an ``\textbf{L}LM w\textbf{i}th \textbf{F}ine \textbf{T}uning'' back-end.}, an enhanced decompiler-LLM pipeline with a fine-tuned LLM using code quality-aware reinforcement learning. \sys takes a baseline LLM, a decompiler, and a set of real-world binaries as inputs, and outputs decompiled code of higher quality using an enhanced decompiler-LLM pipeline.
+To this end, \sys first leverages reinforcement learning (RL) to fine-tune the baseline LLM and then, at inference, selects the top-scored output from the baseline LLM, the fine-tuned LLM, or the native decompiler.